FrederikTheisen/FTNMRTools/README.md

 ...
 ```

+This file can be acquired by currently unknown means...

-2) Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin.
+2. Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin.
 The output files are similar, but not identical, to the format described above.

 Topspin command line
 ```
 multitotxt
 ```
 The AU program will ask for the number of experiments and the output path.
 The output files will be named according to the EXPNO of the experiments.

 Usage of the script:
 ```